Buying a house in the Netherlands in 10 steps:

 Are you thinking about buying a house in the Netherlands?
 Buying a Dutch house as an expat might seem challenging to you.
 It can be a complicated and stressful process, that probably differs from what you’re used to at home.
-And even worse: the housing market in 2020 is very competitive and the housing shortage is still growing.
+And even worse: the housing market of 2022 is very competitive and the housing shortage is still growing.
 But don’t worry, buying a house doesn’t have to be (too) complicated.
 In this article we’ll walk you through 10 important steps of buying a house in the Netherlands and explain the whole house buying process clearly.

 Step 1: set your budget to buying a house

 If you’re thinking about buying a house in the Netherlands, the first step is to set your budget and explore your Dutch mortgage options.
 What is the maximum mortgage you can borrow?
 How much do you want to spend on a property?
 It’s important to keep your house affordable so you can still enjoy life.